Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 These are more likely to have a cover charge or coperto, which covers the cost of setting up the table and bread.
 Some restaurants will charge a coperto of 2 to 5 euros for sitting down.

-When ordering at the counter, the server will usually ask if it is for takeaway or dining in and add the charge accordingly based on your answer.
+When ordering at the counter, the server usually asks if the order is for takeaway or dining in and adds the charge accordingly based on your answer.

-So, there is no pressure to tip on top of this final bill price as a percentage of the bill already has a type of tip built-in.
+So, there is no pressure to tip on top of this final bill price, as a percentage of the bill already has a tip built in.
 At a café, you may round up the change for your coffee.

 If you are at a fine dining establishment, you may leave a tip for the waiter if they provide exemplary service, but it is not generally Italian custom.